• What is Copywriting?

 This is tough love.
 Stay with me now.

-So you need a portfolio.
+So, you need a portfolio.
 But you don’t need to “have a job” before you can put one together.
-You actually have a few different ways that you can build your portfolio without landing your first big agency or in-house agency job.
+You have a few different ways that you can build your portfolio without landing your first big agency or in-house agency job.
+Here are three of them.

 1. You can find small business clients.

 Besides helping you build your portfolio, small biz clients offer an extra bonus: They pay you.
-You can send out sales letters or post cards to small businesses in your area to drum up business or find them through other (kind of genius) channels.
+You can send out sales letters or postcards to small businesses in your area to drum up business.
+Or you can find them through other (kind of genius) channels.
 Either way, working with small businesses is a great way to build your portfolio.

 They have small budgets for marketing, which means they need a lot of help and they’re grateful for it.
 It probably won’t be a big money-maker for you, but it can certainly help make a difference—in both your portfolio and your community.